makandra/consul/README.md

     power.note?(Note.last) # => returns whether the given Note is in the Power#notes scope.
 Caches the result for subsequent queries. power.note!(Note.last) # => raises Consul::Powerless unless the given Note is in the Power#notes scope

-You can also write power checks like this:

-    power.include?(:notes)
-    power.include!(:notes)
-    power.include?(:notes, Note.last)
-    power.include!(:notes, Note.last)

 Boolean powers
 --------------